 Manayunk’s art scene is alive and hopping, and its galleries are proof.
 Orbit Gallery specializes in contemporary crafts and fine art with a focus on local artists, while Soft Illusions Fine Art Gallery focuses on contemporary abstract expressionism.
 Bazemore Gallery presents contemporary art by emerging and established artists.

 Bikers and walkers like the challenge of Manayunk’s hills, particularly the “Manayunk Wall” at Levering Street.
 Outdoorsy types can hike or bike the Canal Towpath.
 Local cycling shops also organize rides that challenge various skill levels.
 Not content to just look at the water?
 Hidden River Outfitters guides kayakers on Schuylkill River tours.
-And Venice Island Performing Arts Center and Recreation Park, scheduled to open in fall 2014, will feature a basketball court, a “sprayground” for kids and a 250-seat theater.
+And the eco-friendly Venice Island Performing Arts Center and Recreation Park, opened in fall 2014, features outdoor recreations, a “sprayground” for kids and a 250-seat theater for the performing arts.

 As a popular spot for chefs to spread their culinary wings and with at least 50 dining spots, almost every craving can be satisfied.
 Sushi?
 There’s Yanako or long-time favorite Hikaru.
 Mexican?
 Try Taqueria Feliz or Cactus Cantina.
 Indian, Thai, New Orleans or a big juicy burger?
 They’re all here.
 Jake’s and Cooper’s Wine Bar turns out high-quality fare that has kept folks coming back for more than 25 years.
 Can’t decide?
 Chew Philly Food Tours leads hungry visitors on a tasting tour of six authentic mom-and-pop restaurants, ethnic eateries and local bakeries.